 400, Troina, Sicily, Enna)

-UGT1A1 and UGT1A6 genes were significantly associated with serum conjugated bilirubin level (Supplemental Digital Content: Table 7 and Figure 8, http://links.lww.com/MD/A287) with the following P values for the non-synonymous UGT1A6 variants: (rs2070959, P = 4.37 × 10 −8, rs1105879, P = 4.49 × 10 −8, rs6759892, P = 1.33 × 10 −7).
+UGT1A1 and UGT1A6 genes were significantly associated with serum conjugated bilirubin level (Supplemental Digital Content: Table 7 and Figure 8, ) with the following https://links.lww.com/MD/A287 P values for the non-synonymous UGT1A6 variants: (rs2070959, P = 4.37 × 10 −8, rs1105879, P = 4.49 × 10 −8, rs6759892, P = 1.33 × 10 −7).

 In Silico Replication Study (n